jjaakko/IDL_project/README.md

 - Go inside `BERT` folder
 - Run `python bert_data_loader_real_data_strat.py`
 - As a result a model file with timestamp and a `.pth` extension will be created

+## Working with LSTM

+To train LSTM on the training set and validate against validation set, you need train.csv and valid.csv in the data-folder.
+You also need to run the Embeddings/Embeddings.py to create the embeddings LSTM uses.
+After this the LSTM/LSTM.py script should work correctly.